zacharyli2013/learning_python/README.md

-# learning_python
+# learning python
-Python is awesome!
+Python is fun!